Olen/Spond/README.md

 The following scripts are included as examples.
 Some of the scripts might require additional packages to be installed (csv, ical etc).

+Rename the file `config.py.sample` to `config.py` and add your username and password to the file before running the samples.

 ### ical.py
 Generates an ics-file of upcoming events.